|

 FROM carsmodels

-INNER JOIN carsmake ON carsmodels.make = carsmake.make
+INNER JOIN carsmake ON carsmodels.make = carsmake.id

-recommended to use aliases for fields from joined tables to avoid
+Note: it's recommended to use aliases for fields from joined tables to avoid confusion when two fields from different tables have the same name.

 Calculated fields